jbowman86/Surfs_up/README.md

 ### Analysis by Weather Station

 Analysis of June and December temperatures by weather stations was completed in order to help determine the optimal geographically location for the shop within Oahu.
+Due the large number of weather stations (over 32,000), a more comprehensive analysis is recommended to determine the best location for the new shop.
+At this time, this is beyind the scope of the current analysis

 ![](https://github.com/jbowman86/Surfs_up/blob/1c3668b1f7cea037ba945d1e67f7b085a4eca46d/Resources/Station_Temps_June_and_Dec.png)

+In summation, both the percipitation and weather stations analyses concur that it is recommended to open the new shop in Oahu, Hawaii.